JuliaRoadmap/DoctreePages.jl/docs/en/usage.md

 * tardir: dir to store result (html, etc)
 * pss: instance of `PagesSetting`

 `PagesSetting` constructor uses keywords.
-These are introductions while type and default values shall be mentioned in docstring.
-More detailed information shall refer to source code.
+These are just introductions, please refer to the source code for details.

 | key name | description |
 | --- | --- |